Salmon Fishing With Marshmallows

 Based on my experience, I wouldn’t often rely on marshmallows as the primary bait for salmon fishing, especially when guiding clients.

-While some anglers may have success with marshmallows, there’s no evidence to suggest that a salmon caught on a marshmallow wouldn’t have taken another bait, such as spawn or worms.
+While some anglers may have success with marshmallows, there’s no evidence to suggest that a salmon caught on a marshmallow wouldn’t have taken another bait, such as spawn, beads, or a worm.

 It’s also challenging to determine if an angler using marshmallows is catching all the fish in a spot or only a small percentage.
-It’s also difficult to say that had that angler used a proven bait instead if they could potentially yield a higher number of salmon.
+It’s also difficult to say that had that angler used a proven bait instead, they could potentially have caught more.

 Should You Use Marshmallows for Salmon Fishing?